kenderb/re-former/README.md

 # Micro-reddit

-> This project is a practice for Active records in Ruby on Rails framework
+> This project is a practice for doing Forms in Ruby on Rails framework

-We implement migrations and models to complete the task.
+We implement migrations, models and form_with to complete the task.

 ## Built With